 The Review will produce specific advice to the Minister for Training and Skills and the Minister for Higher Education as follows:

-- an Issues Paper identifying issues and, potentially, broad recommendations for reform, by the end of February 2020; and
+- an Issues Paper identifying issues and, potentially, broad recommendations for reform, in March 2020; and

 - a Final Report containing recommendations for ensuring a quality VET system that is ready to equip Victorians with the skills they need for the jobs of the future, within 12 months.